Join

 FAQs

-What’s the time commitment/ pay/ how many hours is a placement?
+What’s the time commitment for a placement?

-The total number of hours you work on each placement may vary, and it is up to you to manage your time.
-As a guide, you should expect to work approximately 60 hours over the course of a placement, which runs from August until February.
 The weekly hours will vary, and your time will be split between undertaking training, scheduling and preparing for sessions, delivering sessions including a weekly office hour, and providing feedback on coursework for your students.

 Do sessions take place virtually or in-person?